Deformations of rational curves in positive characteristic: Introduction

 \begin{cor} Let $X$ be a smooth, proper, and connected surface of \textit{non-negative} Kodaira dimension over $k$.
-Let $C \subset X$ be a rational curve. \begin{enumerate} \item If the $\delta$ invariants are strictly less than $(p-1)/2$ at every closed point of $C$, then $C$ is rigid. \item If the Jacobian numbers are strictly less than $p$ at every closed point of $C$, then $C$ is rigid. \item If every singularity of $C$ is a node, then $C$ is rigid. \item If $p \geq 5$ and every singularity of $C$ is either a node or an ordinary cusp, then $C$ is rigid. \item If $C^2+K_X\cdot C<p-3$, then $C$ is rigid (see Corollary \ref{cor:easy}). \end{enumerate} \end{cor}
+Let $C \subset X$ be a rational curve. \begin{enumerate} \item If the $\delta$ invariants are strictly less than $(p-1)/2$ at every closed point of $C$, then $C$ is topologically rigid. \item If the Jacobian numbers are strictly less than $p$ at every closed point of $C$, then $C$ is topologically rigid. \item If every singularity of $C$ is a node, then $C$ is topologically rigid. \item If $p \geq 5$ and every singularity of $C$ is either a node or an ordinary cusp, then $C$ is topologically rigid. \item If $C^2+K_X\cdot C<p-3$, then $C$ is topologically rigid (see Corollary \ref{cor:easy}). \end{enumerate} \end{cor}

-We refer to Section \ref{Section:Examples} for details and note that Corollary \ref{Corollary:K3} (3) is presumably well-known to the experts.

-\begin{rem} We believe that both invariants are useful: $\delta$-invariants are more often used in the literature and they can be bounded using intersection theory (see, for example, Corollary \ref{cor:easy} and its proof).
-On the other hand, a node $x\in C$ satisfies $\delta(C,x)=\jac(C,x)=1$, i.e., to conclude the rigidity in Corollary \ref{Corollary:K3} (3) in small characteristics, we have to use the criterion in terms of Jacobian numbers, since the criterion in terms $\delta$-invariants would only give rigidity for $p\geq5$. \end{rem}
+\begin{rem} We believe that both invariants are useful: $\delta$-invariants are more often used in the literature and they can be bounded using intersection theory; see Corollary \ref{cor:easy}.
+On the other hand, a node $x\in C$ satisfies $\delta(C,x)=\jac(C,x)=1$, i.e., to conclude the topological rigidity in Corollary \ref{Corollary:K3} (iii) in small characteristics, we have to use the criterion in terms of Jacobian numbers, since the criterion in terms $\delta$-invariants would only give topological rigidity for $p\geq5$. \end{rem}